Sheweny/framework/docs/ShewenyClient.md

 ### ShewenyClient.handlers

-The handlers options or undefined if no handler provided
+The handlers of the client.

 Return : [HandlersOptions](./typedef/HandlersOptions.md).